ibuprofentanyll/IBUPROFENTANYLL/README.md

 DNI!!!! if you claim to like mahito more than me (im srs DNI)

-DNI SUKUNA FANS!!!!!!!
-(JOKING)

-Mink and Noiz fans (dmmd) int with causion...
+Mink and Sukuna fans int with causion...

 I block freely!! thaaankk yeww bows bows